(First published in November 1999)

 I also got priority treatment in getting my car registered.
 And there was preferential treatment from the state’s phone company.
 The system had originally been devised to make eavesdropping that much easier, but after all, this was East Berlin.

 In those first months of 1990, the Berlin Wall was still there.
 The limited amount of border crossings meant queuing for the East German border police and customs who, as before, appeared to enjoy their work, causing impressive traffic jams.
 But foreign press correspondents were entitled to jump the queue, which invariably impressed visiting friends and relatives.
 And there was Checkpoint Charlie, as before an exclusive domain for foreigners.

 (A special GDR license plate for foreign journalists (code QA).
 45=The Netherlands.
 02=Hans de Vreij)

 During this twilight period leading up to German unification in October 1990, East Berlin was a fascinating place.
 It had elements of what the 1950’s must have been like in Western Europe, with a touch of Moscow or Warsaw added.
 Visually, the most striking changes took place on the roads and in the shops.

-When I arrived, my French-made car was alone amidst the masses of indigenous plastic Trabant and Russian-made Lada cars.
+When I arrived, my modest Renault stood out amidst the masses of indigenous plastic Trabant and Russian-made Lada cars.
 But those were rapidly replaced in the second half of 1990 by Western models, some of which made my own car pale in comparison.